-Annual invasive grasses have impacted over 52 million acres of the American West reducing forage capacity of rangelands resulting in negative economic impacts on rural communities, altering and increasing catastrophic wildfire in both size and frequency and vastly altering wildlife habitat.
-To proactively address the spread of these species NFWF will consider projects in Idaho that apply integrated, ecologically-based invasive plant management strategies that result in a reduction of invasive annual grasses and maintenance/increase of desired perennial plants.
+Annual invasive grasses have impacted over 52 million acres of the American West, reducing forage capacity of rangelands, resulting in negative economic impacts on rural communities, altering and increasing catastrophic wildfire, and vastly altering wildlife habitat.
+To proactively address the spread of these invasive species, NFWF will consider projects in Idaho that apply integrated, ecologically-based invasive plant management strategies that result in a reduction of invasive annual grasses and maintenance/increase of desired perennial plants.
 Priority will be given to projects that: